Kirk confronts Dr. Daystrom.

 , fatally cripples a manned starship.

-The head of the games and Kirk's superior, Commodore Wesley, is unable to contact Kirk because of the radio silence rule of the games, and assumes Kirk is on a rogue bent.
+The head of the games and Kirk's superior, Commodore Wesley, is unable to contact Kirk because M-5 is jamming communications, and assumes Kirk is on a rogue bent.
 He prepares to fire on the Enterprise

 even as Daystrom and Kirk are talking to M-5, trying to find out why it did what it did; then McCoy notices that while Kirk is accusing Daystrom of not being thorough enough in transferring his experiences to the M-5, Daystrom is becoming, first arrogant, then quite insane, that his own creation, powered by his own thoughts, could kill people when he himself was a sworn pacifist.